To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

 If you want a different take on an Edinburgh walking tour, don’t fret!
 Potterheads unite – this Harry Potter Walking Tour is just the one to take.

-After your tour grab lunch at one of the many pub options around town!
+After your tour, grab lunch at one of the many pub options around town!
 Try some traditional Scottish food, like haggis, or just stick to your traditional pub food!
 After lunch, wander around and get lost in some of the streets of Edinburgh.
-You’ll probably be exhausted from your overnight flight, so maybe a nap before dinner and your ghost tour are in order!
+You’ll probably be exhausted from your overnight flight, so maybe a nap before dinner and your ghost tour is in order!

 Hotels in Edinburgh